Introduction to Flow Cytometry

 Figure 4: Techniques for Validating Antibodies Prior to Conducting Flow Cytometry.

 The importance of going beyond binding assays becomes clear when you consider how important antibody sequence is to the structure and function.
-In order to perform flow cytometry with the highest caliber of success and reproducibility, conformation of the antibody sequence can be performed through Rapid Novor’s MATCHmAb service.
-MATCHmAb peptide mapping service offers a fast, precise, repeatable, and high standard complement to basic validation assays.
-This ensures optimal antibody performance during flow cytometry, reducing the need for downstream troubleshooting.
+In order to perform flow cytometry with the highest caliber of success and reproducibility, obtaining the antibody sequence and sequence conformation with Rapid Novor’s antibody sequencing service and peptide mapping service.

 Like this article?
 Get more.